Amartya106/inter-iit-prep-aerial-robo-15.0/PART_2/README.md

 control-allocation effectiveness matrix while airborne, characterized at 100%, 75%, 50%, 25% and 0%.

-The mechanism changes the allocator's *model* of the rotor; the simulated motor is never touched.
-That distinction drives the result, and Section 8 develops it against the Phase 1 reference.

-**Result:** a quadrotor tolerates modelled effectiveness loss far better than an unmodelled motor failure.
+**Result:** A quadrotor tolerates modelled effectiveness loss far better than an unmodelled motor failure.
 At 75% and 50% the vehicle held 20 m with no measurable change in motor commands.
 Failure at 25% was a loss of *thrust* authority — smooth, coordinated, attitude-stable — rather than the immediate